bglnelissen/slideToolkit/guides/INSTALL.OSX 10.9 - Mavericks.md

 OS X 10.9 Mavericks - slideToolkit installation instructions
 ============

 The slideToolkit is a set of scripts that requires other programs and libraries to run.
 Here we explain the dependencies and show instructions on how to install these dependencies.
 The required dependencies can change and might break your curren slideToolkit installation.

-Please tell us if you run into problems, it is likely we can help you out.
+Please tell us if you run into problems, it is likely we can help you out, we have done this before ;)

 I tried to create as few steps as possible with one-liners that are *easy* to read.
 Most of the installation is done using the commandline.
 You can copy/paste each example command, per block of code.
 For some steps you need administrator privileges.
 Follow the steps in consecutive order.